 Egg keema masala, like Kerala egg roast and boiled egg masala fry, is one of the easiest Indian recipes with boiled eggs.

-You only need basic ingredients and spices you might already have in your kitchen.
-Like the egg kurma, you can eat this egg keema any time of the day.
-It’s entirely up to you whether you want to have it for breakfast, a quick dinner or pack it for lunch.
-It works for a lazy weekend brunch too.
+- Any-time Meal: Like the egg kurma, you can eat this egg keema for breakfast, a quick dinner or pack it for lunch.
+It works for a lazy weekend brunch too!

 Egg Keema Ingredients